 How do I register for Game On!
 Sports Camp 4 Girls?

-How do I make a change to my registration details or forms once I have registered?
+How do I make changes to my registration forms once I have registered?

-Just log back into your Game On! account from the Register Now icon on our homepage (see answer to question above) and you can make all the changes you need.
-You can make changes to your forms (medical, profile, etc.) at any time.
+Just log back into your Game On! account from the “Enrolled Families/Manage Your Account” menu atop our homepage and you can make all the changes you need.
+You can alter your forms (authorized pick-up list, medical, profile, etc.) at any time.
 You are also able to add or subtract options such as our hot lunch program or optional field trips, though modifications to these will have specified deadlines.
-Finally, note that you can make changes to the particular summer camp weeks you will be attending as long as you maintain the 3-week minimum and make all your adjustments BY MAY 1.
-After May 1, you may absolutely add on weeks contingent on availability and with the knowledge that all weeks added are $550.00 regardless of the price per week when you initially registered.
+Finally, note that you can make changes to the particular summer camp weeks you will be attending.
+After May 1st, you may absolutely add on weeks contingent on availability.
+(See directions for adding on weeks and cost below)

-Where do I find the prices and times for Game On!?
+Where do I find the prices and times for Game On!
+Camps?

 Under “Summer Camps” on our website, click on the camp location of choice and you will find prices, dates, and camp times.
-Our camp days run from 9 a.m. until 3 p.m.
+Our camp days typically run from 9 a.m. until 3 p.m.
 Depending upon the camp site, we may also offer pre and post-camp care.
 Note that at Game On!, our cost per week incorporates a sliding scale whereby the weekly tuition may decrease as the number of weeks registered increases.

 Do I have flexibility in the number of weeks my campers can attend Game On!?

-Yes.
-Campers have the option of attending 3,4,5,or 6 weeks in Chicago and 3,4,5,6,7 or 8 weeks in Lake Forest.
-Two of these weeks must be consecutive.
-Otherwise, you can carve up your weeks in as needed.
-Note: The more weeks your camper can attend, the more rewarding, productive, educational and fun the experience will for many reasons.
+Note: The more weeks your camper can attend, the more rewarding, productive, educational and fun the experience will be for many reasons.
 The Game On! program is strategically designed so that with each additional week, your campers are enriched with new opportunities that foster growth as an athlete and a person.
-In addition, the cost per week decreases as the number of weeks you attend increases.
+In addition, after a certain point, the cost per week decreases as the number of weeks you attend increases.
 (This sliding scale varies depending on your camp site.)
 So committing to more weeks in the beginning may be of significant benefit to your pocketbook.